-Any Washington, DC, wedding photographer will tell you that two newlyweds’ first dance is a great occasion for taking pictures.
+Any Washington, DC, wedding photographer will tell you that two newlyweds’ first dance is a great occasion for taking gorgeous pictures.
 This image of a bride and groom dancing at St. Francis Hall in Northeast DC is certainly evidence of that!
-It is a picture that communicates so much of the joy that the couple was feeling on their wedding day.
-The image shows the connection that drew the bride and groom to the altar in the first place.
-And that makes it the kind of photo that the couple will treasure forever.
+It is an image that communicates so much of the joy that the couple was feeling on their wedding day.
+The photograph shows the connection that drew the bride and groom to the altar in the first place.
+And that makes it the kind of image that the couple will treasure forever.

 There are a lot of elements of a couple’s first dance as spouses that make for beautiful DC wedding photography.
 For starters, it is a part of a wedding day that combines both predictability and genuine emotions.
 As photojournalistic DC wedding photographers, we create images that take our couples on an emotional journey through their wedding day.
 That means that we focus on taking pictures of unscripted moments, as opposed to photographing staged set pieces.
 Knowing exactly where the bride and groom are going to be ahead of time is a huge help for us.
 We can map out the shots we want, arrange the right lighting and be ready to capture moments on film.
 At the same time, the resulting images of the newlyweds dancing never seem staged.
 Though the first dance is technically not a spontaneous moment, the emotions the bride and groom feel are very real.
 So the pictures of that part of their Washington wedding day are still photojournalistic, and look genuine and beautiful.